DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

 }
 ```

-While 1 cause the menu to constantly display and the case run each function.
+While 1 causes the menu to constantly display and the case runs each function.

 Thank you for reading, I hope it blog helped to understand how linked list work and how to code them.

-This github link has the data stuturces and algothm that I will update as I make articles, you can follow it if you want
+This GitHub link has the data structures and algorithms that I will update as I make articles, you can follow it if you want

-Soruces: